- About Us

-If you wish to file a complaint about possible violations of the law on TABC-licensed premises, or to report possible alcohol-related violations taking place at any location, you may do so by downloading our mobile app or by filling out a TABC Complaint Form and providing it to our agency.
+If you wish to file a complaint about possible violations of the law on TABC-licensed premises, or to report possible alcohol-related violations taking place at any location, you may do so by filling out a TABC Complaint Form and providing it to our agency.

 E-mail the completed complaint form to: email@example.com

 P.O.
 Box 13127

 Austin, TX 78711

 Fax the completed complaint form to TABC Headquarters at 512-206-3449

 Attach any supporting documentation if available.
 Do not send original records with the complaint.